rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-template.md

 [Pod Security admissions (PSA)](./pod-security-standards.md) configuration templates are a Rancher custom-defined resource (CRD), available in Rancher v2.7.2 and above.
 They provide pre-defined security configurations that you can apply to a cluster:

 - `rancher-privileged`: The most permissive configuration.
 It doesn't restrict the behavior of any pods.
 This allows for known privilege escalations.
 This policy has no exemptions.
 - `rancher-restricted`: A heavily restricted configuration that follows current best practices for hardening pods.
-There are namespace-level exemptions for Rancher components, as described below.
+There are [namespace-level exemptions](./pod-security-standards.md#rancher-on-psa-restricted-clusters) for Rancher components.

+## Assign a Pod Security Admissions (PSA) Configuration Template

+You can assign a PSA template at the same time that you create a downstream cluster.
+You can also add a template by configuring an existing cluster.

+// insert image here //

-## Configure a Pod Security Admissions (PSA) Configuration Template
+## Add or Edit a Pod Security Admissions (PSA) Configuration Template

 If you are a Rancher administrator or have restricted administrator privileges, you can customize restrictions and permissions by creating additional templates, or by editing existing templates.

 :::caution
 If you edit an existing PSA template while it is still in use, it affects all clusters that have been assigned that template.
 :::

+1. Click the **☰**.
+1. Select **Cluster Management**
+1. Click **Advanced** to open the dropdown menu.
+1. Select **Pod Security Admissions**.
+1. Find the template you want to modify, and click the **⋮** to edit the template.

+// insert image here //

 ### Allow Non-Admin Users to Manage PSA Templates